rax-incubate/gcp-mc-demo/README.md

  - Change the kubectl context to AWS cluster.

- - The core of the applications deployed on AWS is the same as GCP.
-However, there are some minor differences in the steps.
+ - The core of the applications deployed on AWS is exactly the same as GCP.
+There are some minor differences in load balancing (AWS ELB vs Google Load balancer) and access to the Docker image.

  - Setup the secrets in the K8s environment similar to the GCP.
 Note you need to switch context to the AWS cluster.